-Athletic club membership is a type of fringe benefit that allows your employees to use the facilities of an athletic club at a discounted rate.
-This benefit can help improve the health and wellbeing of your employees.
-It can also help them relieve stress, improve their work-life balance, and increase productivity.
+Athletic club membership allows employees to use the facilities of an athletic club at a discounted rate.
+This benefit improves the health and well-being of your employees.
+It helps them relieve stress, improves their work-life balance, and increases productivity.

 Health Resort Expenses

 If you want to cover health resort expenses for your employee, you can reimburse them for their costs while staying at a health resort.
 Health resorts offer various health and wellness services, such as massages, fitness classes, and spa treatments.
-Though covering health resort expenses is costly, it can have positive effects on your employees’ physical and mental health.
+Though covering health resort expenses is expensive, it generates positive effects on your employees’ physical and mental health.

 If you offer a housing allowance to your employees, you can reimburse them for their costs while renting or buying a house.
-This benefit can help your employees save money on housing costs.
-It can also help them find a comfortable and affordable place to live.
+This benefit helps employees save money on housing costs.
+It also helps them find a comfortable and affordable place to live.

 Not all fringe benefits are taxable.
-You can offer some non-taxable fringe benefits to your employees without calculating taxes.
-These benefits are not included in the employee’s gross income and are not subject to income tax withholding, Social Security, and Medicare taxes.
+There are a few non-taxable fringe benefits that you can offer to your employees without calculating taxes.
+These benefits exclude from employees’ gross income and are not subject to income tax withholding, social security, and medicare taxes.

 Examples of nontaxable fringe benefits are adoption assistance, retirement planning services, child care, commuter assistance, educational assistance, and employee discounts.
 Flexible spending accounts, health savings accounts, employer-provided cell phones, and group-term life insurance coverage are also considered non-taxable fringe benefits.
-Let’s take a look at some of the common tax-free fringe benefits.
+Here are a few common tax-free fringe benefits.

-You can also offer educational assistance as a fringe benefit.
-It enables your employees to get expense reimbursements for their educational expenses.
-This type of fringe benefit is non-taxable and can help your employees enhance their skills and knowledge.
+Educational assistance enables employees to get expense reimbursements for their educational expenses.
+This type of fringe benefit is non-taxable and helps employees enhance their skills and knowledge.

-Employee discounts are a great way to show your appreciation to your employees.
-They allow your employees to purchase goods and services at a discounted price from your company.
-Discounts on goods and services can include anything from clothing to travel.
+Employee discounts are a great way to show appreciation to employees.
+Discounts allow employees to purchase goods and services at a discounted price from your company.
+Discounts on goods and services include items and perks from clothing to travel.

 Accident and Health Benefits

-You can offer your employees various accident and health benefits as a fringe benefit.
-These benefits can help your employees cover the cost of medical expenses.
-You can also offer health savings accounts to your employees.
-They are only available to employees who have a high-deductible health plan.
+Accident and health benefits cover the employee’s cost of accidental and medical healthcare expenses.
+These types of fringe benefits include health savings accounts that you provide to your employees.
+They are available to only those employees who have a high-deductible health plan.

 Examples of accident and health benefits are dental, eye care, prescription drug, and health savings accounts.
-You can also offer long-term care and short-term disability insurance as fringe benefits.
+Long-term care and short-term disability insurance offer also come under fringe benefits.

-You can offer your employees retirement plans, such as 401(k) plans and pension plans, as a fringe benefit.
-Such plans help free your employees from the financial burden of retirement.
+Retirement plans include 401(k) plans and pension plans as fringe benefits.
+These plans relieve employees of the financial burden of retirement.
 It also allows them to save for their retirement.

 Group-Term Life Insurance

-Group-term life insurance provides life insurance coverage to your employees.
+Group-term life insurance provides life insurance coverage to employees.
 Companies offer different policies with different coverage amounts.
-You can decide the amount of coverage you want to provide to your employees.
-You can also choose to increase or decrease the coverage amount.
+Employers decide the amount of coverage that will cover employees’ expenses.

 Some fringe benefits are required by law.
-Legally required benefits depend on the country you live in, the size of your company, and the number of employees you have.
+Legally required benefits depend on the country you live in, the size of your company, and the number of employees.
 Some examples of legally required fringe benefits are unemployment insurance, workers’ compensation, family and medical leave, and social security.

-To learn about this type of fringe benefits, you need to review your country’s labor laws.
-You should also consult with a lawyer to ensure that you provide the legally required benefits to your employees.
-You can also get assistance from benefits professionals to ensure that you provide the required benefits.
+Review your country’s labor laws to learn about this type of fringe benefit.
+Consult with a lawyer to ensure that you provide the legally required benefits to your employees.
+You must get assistance from benefits professionals to ensure that you provide the legally required benefits.
 Here is a brief description of some legally required fringe benefits.